-Alternatively, you could try direct selling for a firm like Avon, Usborne Books, or even Ann Summers.
+Alternatively, you could try direct selling to a firm such as Avon or Usborne Books.

-OK, so it’s only a few pennies a time, but it can quickly add up.
-For more, read Qmee: get paid to search online.
+It’s only a few pennies a time, but it can quickly add up.
+For more details, read Qmee: get paid to search online.

 Have opinion, will travel…